Canada's top court backs comedian who mocked disabled teen singer | Entertainment

 Canada's top court backs comedian who mocked disabled teen singer

-Lawyers for Ward and Gabriel did not immediately respond to requests for comment.
+Gabriel told a news conference that the last decade had been exhausting but added: "I regret nothing about what we have accomplished these past 10 years."
 In January, an Indian court denied bail to a Muslim comedian accused of insulting Hinduism, in a case that has raised concern over freedom of expression.

-In 2015, French comedian Dieudonne M'bala M'bala was fined for suggesting that hearing a radio broadcaster speak made him think of Nazi gas chambers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)